ThanhNguyen24590/Process/Med/Dh.md

 - Lead to introspection, re-evalutation, direction & correction of your being.

 #### Paccattaṁ veditabbo viññūhi
 - The Dhamma's personal, progress or regressed by each of your very own choices, wise or unwise.
+Dhamma can be practice in any situation with the right tools, as it is of mind, not depend on Kamma nor situation.
-- The Dhamma can be practice in any situation with the right tools, as it is of mind.
-Not Kamma nor situation, you have only yourself to blame.
+- The scholatic path open.
+Bikkhu Bodhi, Tuzuji,...
 - Others, through experience or power will recognize what your progress or state of mind > who you are.
-- Living principals're shared by the community.
+- Living principals're recognized by community of the wise.

 ----
 [DN 22 Mahāsatipaṭṭhānasutta](https://suttacentral.net/dn22/en/sujato)